 - High humidity: Humidity above 50 percent creates the perfect environment for mold and mildew, the main sources of musty odors.

-- Water leaks or seepage: Small leaks from foundation cracks, pipes, or windows introduce moisture that can cause damp surfaces and mold growth.
+- Water leaks or seepage: Small leaks from foundation cracks, pipes, or windows introduce moisture into your basement that can leave surfaces damp and lead to mold growth.

 - Condensation: Warm air hitting cool basement surfaces creates condensation, which leads to dampness and that familiar musty smell.

-These factors create a perfect environment for mold and mildew, the primary culprits behind the musty basement odors you’re experiencing.
+These factors create a perfect environment for mold and mildew, the primary culprits behind the unpleasant odors you’re experiencing.
+If you are not sure whether your musty basement smell signals a serious moisture problem, see the full list of warning signs: Why There’s a Musty Smell in Basement: Signs, Causes, and Solutions”

 But how to get rid of a musty basement smell?
 Let’s now discuss below.